MarketDataApp/documentation/sheets-add-on/dates.md

 - `today` Equivalent to today's date.
 This keyword can be used interchangably with Sheets' built-in formula `today()`.
 - `yesterday` Yesterday's date.
 The same as Sheets formula `today()-1`.

-:::warning The following relative date parameters are planned for the futrue and have not yet been implemented.
+:::warning The following relative date parameters are planned for the future and have not yet been implemented.

 :::

 - **Weekly Parameters** Weekly keyprhases let you select a day of the week in the current, previous, or following week.